viamin/task_bridge/README.md

 ## Running automatically

+The included launchd plist will run the sync script once an hour between 7am and 10pm daily

 * Update the `WorkingDirectory` value in `com.github.viamin.task_bridge.plist` to point to the script directory on your computer
 * `cp com.github.viamin.task_bridge.plist ~/Library/LaunchAgents/`
 * `launchctl load -w ~/Library/LaunchAgents/com.github.viamin.task_bridge.plist`